opendilab/DI-engine-docs/source/hands_on/gtrxl.rst

 Overview
 ---------
-Gated Transformer-XL, or GTrXL, first proposed in `Stabilizing Transformers for Reinforcement Learning <https://arxiv.org/pdf/1910.06764.pdf>`_, is a novel framework for reinforcement learning based on the Transformer-XL architecture.
+Gated Transformer-XL, or GTrXL, first proposed in `Stabilizing Transformers for Reinforcement Learning <https://arxiv.org/pdf/1910.06764.pdf>`_, is a novel framework for reinforcement learning adapted from the Transformer-XL architecture.
-It introduces several architectural modifications that improve the stability and learning speed of Transformer including: placing the layer normalization on only the input stream of the submodules, and replacing residual connections with gating layers.
+It mainly introduces two architectural modifications that improve the stability and learning speed of Transformer including: placing the layer normalization on only the input stream of the submodules, and replacing residual connections with gating layers.
 The proposed architecture, surpasses LSTMs on challenging memory environments and achieves state-of-the-art results on the several memory benchmarks, exceeding the performance of an external memory architecture.